 Notes

-- Drain cabbage well - Excess moisture will cause the cabbage to steam rather than fry, yielding a soggy texture.
+- Drain cabbage well - This is a dry curry.
+Excess moisture will cause the cabbage to steam rather than fry, yielding soggy vegetables.

 Nutrition